kartik-venugopal/aural-player/README.md

 ### Compatibility

-**User**: macOS 10.12 (Sierra) or later versions.
+**User**: macOS 10.12 (Sierra) or later versions (read note for macOS Big Sur below).

-NOTE - Aural Player currently seems to be incompatible with macOS Big Sur, and I don't have a fix ready.
+NOTE - I don't have a release version ready for macOS Big Sur, but if you'd like to try out a working development build on Big Sur, please get it from [here](https://github.com/maculateConception/aural-player/releases/tag/2.3.0_dev), noting that this release has minor UI issues, but is generally functional.

-**Developer**: Swift 5 and XCode 11.
+**Developer**: Swift 5 and XCode 12.

 ### Enabling media keys support (optional)